djmillan/cc3-1b-millandj-CSharpRampUp/README.md

                 Console.WriteLine($"Age of student {count++}: " + i);
             }
             Console.WriteLine("Ages of all students:");
-            Console.WriteLine("The average age of the students is: " + sum / students.Length); //explicit type conversion(type castling), instead of implicitly converting it I just did this for simplicity
+            Console.WriteLine("The average age of the students is: " + sum / students.Length);
             Console.Write("=================================");

             String[] Cnames = { "Charles", "Dave", "Juliet", "Jack", "Steve" };